anikChandraDeb/Storage_Management_System/README.md

 4. **Set Up MongoDB**

    Ensure MongoDB is running on your local machine or connect to a cloud instance.
 Update the `MONGO_URI` in the `config.js` file if necessary.

+   Create a new Database name `storage` and upload the dummy data located in the dummy_data directory

 5. **Run the Application**